-While grandfathered plans are exempted from many of the ACA's new requirements, they must comply with many provisions as they become effective, including: (1) provide a uniform explanation of coverage, (2) report medical loss ratios and provide premium rebates if medical loss ratios are not met, (3) prohibit lifetime and annual limits on essential health benefits, (4) extend dependent coverage to age 26, (5) prohibit health plan rescissions, (6) prohibit waiting periods greater than 90 days, and (7) prohibit coverage exclusions for pre-existing health conditions.
-Firms must decide whether to grandfather their insurance plans, which limits the changes they can make to their plans, or whether to comply with the full set of new health reform requirements.
+While grandfathered plans are exempted from many of the ACA's new requirements, they must comply with many provisions as they become effective, including: (1) provide a uniform explanation of coverage, (2) report medical loss ratios and provide premium rebates if medical loss ratios are not met, (3) prohibit lifetime and annual limits on essential health benefits, (4) extend dependent coverage to age 26, (5) prohibit health plan rescissions, (6) prohibit waiting periods greater than 90 days, and (7) prohibit coverage exclusions for pre-existing health conditions.2 Firms must decide whether to grandfather their insurance plans, which limits the changes they can make to their plans, or whether to comply with the full set of new health reform requirements.

-- ▶ Fifty-four percent of firms offering health benefits have at least one health plan that is a grandfathered plan in 2013 (Exhibit 13.1), similar to the 58% of offering firms with at least one grandfathered plan in 2012, but lower than the 64% in 2011. - Worker enrollment in grandfathered plans has decreased, with 36% of covered workers enrolled in a grandfathered health plan in 2013, down from 48% in 2012 and 56% in 2011 (Exhibit 13.3). - There are differences in the percentage of covered workers enrolled in grandfathered plans by firm size and region. - Fewer covered workers at large firms (200 or more workers) are enrolled in a grandfathered health plan than covered workers at smaller firms (30% vs. 49%). - Fewer covered workers in the Northeast region (27%) are enrolled in grandfathered health plans than covered workers in other regions.
+- Fifty-four percent of firms offering health benefits have at least one health plan that is a grandfathered plan in 2013 (Exhibit 13.1), similar to the 58% of offering firms with at least one grandfathered plan in 2012, but lower than the 64% in 2011. - Worker enrollment in grandfathered plans has decreased, with 36% of covered workers enrolled in a grandfathered health plan in 2013, down from 48% in 2012 and 56% in 2011 (Exhibit 13.3). - There are differences in the percentage of covered workers enrolled in grandfathered plans by firm size and region. - Fewer covered workers at large firms (200 or more workers) are enrolled in a grandfathered health plan than covered workers at smaller firms (30% vs. 49%). - o Fewer covered workers in the Northeast region (27%) are enrolled in grandfathered health plans than covered workers in other regions.

-- Federal Register.
-Vol. 75, No. 116, June 17, 2010, www.gpo.gov/fdsys/pkg/FR-2010-06-17/pdf/2010-14614.pdf, and No. 221, Nov.
-17, 2010, http://edocket.access.gpo.gov/2010/pdf/2010-28861.pdf. - United States.
+2 United States.
 Congressional Research Service CRS.
 Open CRS.
 By Bernadette Fernandez.
 Grandfathered Health Plans Under the Patient Protection and Affordable Care Act (PPACA), Jan.
-3, 2011. http://assets.opencrs.com/rpts/R41166\20110103.pdf.
+3, 2011. http://assets.opencrs.com/rpts/R41166 20110103.pdf.

-Percentage of Firms with At Least One Plan Grandfathered Under the Affordable Care Act (ACA), by Size, Region and Industry, 2013
+Percentage of Firms with At Least One Plan Grandfathered under the Affordable Care Act (ACA), by Size, Region and Industry, 2013

+1

-Percentage of Firms with at Least One Grandfathered Plan
+Percentage of Firms

-at Least One Grandiathered Plan
+with At Least One

+FIDM OUTE Grandfathered Plan

 FIRM SIZE

 3-24 Workers 56%

 25-49 Workers 52

 50-199 Workers 43

 200-999 Workers 44

 1,000-4,999 Workers 39

 5,000 or More Workers 30

 All Small Firms (3-199 Workers) 54%

 All Large Firms (200 or More Workers) 43%

 REGION

 Northeast 35%

 Midwest 52

 South 63

 West 59

 INDUSTRY

 Agriculture/Mining/Construction 36%

 Manufacturing 51

 Transportation/Communications/Utilities 73

 Wholesale 69

 Retail 19

 Finance 58

 Service 57

 State/Local Government 49

 Health Care 58

 ALL FIRMS 54%

+1

-\ Estimate is statistically different from estimate for all other firms not in the indicated size, region, or industry (p<.05).
+^{} Estimate is statistically different from estimate for all other firms not in the indicated size, region, or industry (p<.05).